Chapter Four: Goodnight Moons

 Under a two moon sky.

 Hank sees me looking at the towering mesa and points at the silver structure on the top.
-“That,” Hank says dramatically, “is the Enclave of the Greys, the forbidden city of the administrators of Flotsam.”
+“That,” Hank says dramatically, “is the Greys Citadel, the forbidden enclave of the administrators of Flotsam.”
 I give it a long look and realize it is a perfect sphere sprouting from the flat top of the mesa, smooth and reflective, like a bead of mercury glinting in the evening sunlight.
 It definitely looks forbidding and futuristic and chillingly alien.

 “Our alien overlords?”
 I ask.